Aged Care and Dementia Specific Sensory Gardens

 The options are endless and Matthew O’Grady Landscape Designs works with staff and residents when designing their sensory garden.

-The dementia specific sensory garden encourages residents to be outdoors, to be more physically active and benefits their emotional and physical health.
-These beautiful therapeutic gardens also benefit the aged care facility staff who enjoy the physical and emotional de-stress these gardens provide, while family and friends get to enjoy a relaxing and positive environment when they visit residents.
+Gardens encourage residents to be outdoors, to be more active and benefits their emotional and physical health.
+These beautiful therapeutic gardens also benefit the aged care facility staff as well as the residents’ family and friends.